verrazzano/docs/content/en/docs/uninstall/backup/rancher.md

 draft: false
 ---

-Rancher maintains a lot of configurations like user creds, cluster creds in the form of various configmaps and namespace values.
-The rancher ` backup-restore-operator` provides a seamless way to back up and restore Rancher installations.
+Rancher maintains a lot of configurations like user credentials, cluster creds in the form of various configmaps and namespace values.
+The rancher ` backup-restore-operator` provides a seamless way to back up and restore Rancher installations, configuration and data.

 - [Rancher Backup Operator prerequisites](#rancher-backup-operator-prerequisites)
 - [Rancher Backup](#rancher-backup)